Handheld-Database/handheld-database/platforms/tsp/systems/ports/grandtheftauto3/grandtheftauto3.md

 5. Eject the SD card to safely remove it and put it back in your device.
 6. Have fun!

+You can adjust analog sticks sensitivity by changing LeftStickSens/RightStickSens values in re3.ini.

 ## Troubleshoot

 If the game won't boot, try booting it one more time.
 If that doesn't work:
 1. Open Portmaster and go to "Manage Ports".
 2. Press "Show Info", after that press "Reinstall".
+3. Try launching it again.